manussekhar/AWS_SAA_C02_Notes/ELB/ELB.md

-Can be applied on internal or external networks when [[Security Group]] is configured behind an ELB, provide the security group of the ELB
+Can be applied on internal or external networks when [[Security Group]] is configured behind an ELB, provide the security group of the ELB Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.

 [[Sticky Sessions]]